 The whole point of staying active and tracking your wellness is to be able to do fun things.
 Exploring new and beautiful places is top of that list.
 Recently we explored Yosemite Valley, complete with a stay at Curry Village.
 Getting a reservation for the village can be a bit tough in high season, but the rates are reasonable and it is a nice medium between full fledged camping and the high prices of the lodges and hotels in the valley.

 Curry Village is a fantastic spot for staying in the valley and combines a bit of camping with the ease of basic amenities.
-The canvas sided tent cabins, with beds, lines, and powered lights, are just enough to avoid the hassle of carrying in and sending up a tent.
+The setting in best known for the canvas sided tent cabins, with beds, linens, and powered lights, are just enough structure to avoid the hassle of carrying in and setting up a tent while still “camping” in the Valley.
 Still, there are a few things to remember to make the trip easier (including one that is really important if you want your fitness trackers to work for the whole trip!).

 Check out our list of tips to remember when camping in Curry Village (formerly Half Dome Village) in Yosemite National Park.
 If you are making the trip and plan to also go somewhere other than Yosemite, California has some amazing state park camping.
 Check out our tips on reserving the best camp sites in California via ReserveCalifornia.com.

 1. Curry Village Tents Review – Leave the Tent, Bring the Blankets